Newsletter

 Are We There Yet?

 This question is the most obvious to answer in extreme situations for both buyers and sellers markets.
 For a buyers market (where in the market presents the greatest opportunities for buyers) a great example would have been the last few years with very depressed prices from the high in 2008 combined with extremely low financing rates.
 Buyers who have had cash or the financing have had a field day with picking up numerous real estate assets for a fraction of the prices they were receiving just 5 years ago.
 This is an obvious sign that we were in a rock solid buyers market over the last few years.
 Sellers on the other hand have been taking it in the shins until recently as prices in wine country and throughout the Bay area have begun to rise and inventory has been limited compared to the recent past.
-Places like Silicon Valley and San Francisco are firmly in the grips of a sellers market while some of the more outlying areas haven’t quite arrived, but appear to be on their way.

 Do You Know Where We’re Going?

 This is a great question and one where I think I can provide some direction.
 The short answer is up!
 With real estate as a whole having been through such a downward spiral since 2008, numerous opportunities presented themselves whether it was residential, vineyard, estate or wineries.
 We saw a record number of vineyard and winery foreclosure sales through 2011 in both Napa and Sonoma Counties.
 Since then, foreclosure and distress sales have become much more rare.
 We’ve also seen the economy and wine market improve substantially albeit slowly and there is a noted long term wine grape shortage that has driven up grape prices.
 This combination has had a direct effect on the value of vineyards, plantable land, and all sectors of real estate in wine country.
-The result is that numerous industry participants have been playing monopoly and picking up prime vineyard and winery related properties before values take the next leg up.
-It’s safe to say that when the industry players are making big moves, it’s a good time to buy and values should be going up from here.
-This list below shows just some of the industry type sales over the last year.

 Property Type